felixsonyusuftosin/redux-wrapper/readme.md

     MY_SECOND_ACTION: 'MY_SECOND_ACTION'
     }

+  You can update this file when you want to add more items to your store

   - this key/values within the objects become camelized in your store so they can be accessed as

     myFirstAction and mySecondAction